Beer Route – Best Beers In Europe By Train

 Though the brewery has modernized since 1993, the miles of aging cellars that remain underground are part of the tour.
 A subterranean ramble ends at an open wooden ferments and a couple of the huge wooden barrels of the type that were used to age all Pilsner Urquell.

-The beer from the pitch-lined super-barrel is, quite simply, the best lager beer we’ve ever tasted.
+The beer from the pitch lined super barrel is, quite simply, the best lager beer we have ever tasted.
 And you should test it out for yourself!
 The Pilsner Urquell Brewery invites you to take a unique tour.
 You will experience adventure and entertainment in the historic cellars, learn about the brewing process and taste the excellent lager, of course!

 Beer Route By Train – Best Beers In Europe: Germany (NOT Munich)

 Can we let you in on a secret?
 The best beer in Germany is not in Munich.
 Germany has an immense variety of exceptional beers.
 Even many of the country everyday brews are amazingly good.
 But not every beer can be excellent, even in the land where beer is legend.
 If you are looking for variety and you like your beer with character and sizzle, do yourself a favor and plan a tour to the Bavarian back country, where beer is part of the local culture and is brewed by real people with stories to tell.

 This stretch of territory to the East of Munich extends through the Bavarian Forest to the Austrian and Czech borderlands and is one of the least traveled regions of Germany.
 That alone makes Lower Bavaria an attractive destination, but the history and culture of beer make it even more appealing.